Endpoint management and RMM platform

 Investigates the issue from ticket context and live endpoint state

-Runs governed remediation actions for supported playbook categories
+Runs approved fixes for supported playbook categories

 Verifies the fix before ticket closure